robertrumney/never-get-stuck/README.md

 - Make sure that the input axis specified in the script match the input axis that are configured in the Unity Input Manager.
 - Try adjusting the `velocityThreshold` variable to see if that resolves the issue.

-## Credits

-This script was developed by Robert Rumney.

 ## License

 This script is released under the public domain license.
 You are free to use it as you wish.